-Find information about UC San Diego's Undergraduate Research Scholarships (URS) program.
-Several different scholarships are available across multiple research areas.
+Through UC San Diego's Undergraduate Research Scholarships (URS) program, several different scholarships are available across multiple research areas.

-Learn about scholarships for study abroad and exchange programs.
+Scholarships are available for students who want to participate in study abroad and exchange programs.

 The Hope Scholars Program supports former foster youth by awarding scholarships up to $5,000 per academic year to eligible UC San Diego undergraduate students.